LukeShortCloud/rootpages/src/virtualization/openstack.rst

    <NETWORK_TYPE>AllocationPools: [{"start": "<START_IP>", "end": "<LAST_IP>"}]
    <NETWORK_TYPE>NetworkVlanID: <VLAN_ID>

 Configure these settings to match the IP address that the Undercloud is configured to use for provisioning.
+The default value is ``192.168.24.1``.

 ::